-Through previous decisions, the BLM has allocated the available forage to wild horses, wildlife, and domestic livestock.
+Through previous decisions, the BLM has allocated available forage to wild horses, wildlife, and domestic livestock.
 Other decisions have resulted in adjustments to livestock numbers and seasons of use and for implementation of grazing systems and the associated range improvements to promote rangeland health.

-While the present livestock grazing system and efforts to manage the wild horse population within AML has reduced past historic impacts, the current overpopulation of wild horses is continuing to contribute to areas of heavy vegetation utilization, trailing and trampling damage and is preventing the BLM from managing for rangeland health and a TNEB and multiple use relationship on the public lands in the area.
-Rangeland Health Assessments have been conducted within the Confusion HMA for the associated livestock grazing allotments.
-Portions of the complex have been monitored over the past several years due to problems with drought, vegetation condition and the combined use of wild horses and domestic livestock.
-Adjustments have been made from these evaluations to the permitted use by livestock by way of season of use, livestock numbers, and grazing systems through the allotment evaluation and permit renewal processes.
+While the present livestock grazing system and efforts to manage the wild horse population within AML has reduced past historic impacts, the current overpopulation of wild horses is continuing to contribute to areas of heavy vegetation utilization, trailing, and trampling damage and is preventing the BLM from managing for rangeland health and a thriving natural ecological balance and multiple use relationship on the public lands in the area.
+Rangeland Health Assessments have been conducted within the Swasey HMA for the associated livestock grazing allotments.
+Portions of the HMA have been monitored over the past several years due to problems with drought, vegetation condition, and the combined use of wild horses and domestic livestock.
+Temporary adjustments to livestock season of use have been made on a year-to-year evaluation of rangeland health and available forage.

 The Action Alternatives analyzed in this EA would result in the reduction in competition between wild horses and other users (i.e. native wildlife and domestic livestock) for the limited available forage and water resources.
-Direct improvements in soils and riparian condition would be expected in the short term and result in fewer multiple-use conflicts within and adjacent to the Confusion HMA.
+Direct improvements in soils and riparian condition would be expected in the short term and result in fewer multiple-use conflicts within and adjacent to the Swasey HMA.